But as a parent or guardian, you can use our trampolines for exercise as well!

-This app provides users with a wealth of health and exercise knowledge; a variety workouts, videos, challenges; as well as and calorie tracking capabilities.
+This app provides users with a wealth of health and exercises knowledge; a variety of workouts, videos, challenges; as well as and calorie tracking capabilities.

 The Premium package grants access to an array of programs suited to every fitness goal, whether you’re looking to tone or strengthen muscles, or lose weight.

-Feedback and data tracking to the user enables the app to customise the program to suit you - just like a real personal trainer.
+Feedback and data tracking to the user enable the app to customise the program to suit you - just like a real personal trainer.

 The Healthy Diet app is an excellent companion in maintaining healthy eating habits.